mamund/2018-10-sacon-workshop/exercises/supplies.md

  * non-destructive adhesive tape (for posting elements to the wall or on other paper)
  * various colored markers (thick point)
  * whitebaord and various colored whiteboard-safe markers (optional)
- * tokens, chips, or some other "coins"
+ * tokens, chips, or some other "coins" -- at least two sizes/colors
  * copious scratch paper and pens/pencils